rapid7/insightconnect-plugins/office365_admin/help.md

 #### Lookup User by Email

-This action is used to get contact details of a user, trying to find them based email.
+This action is used to get contact details of a user from an email.

 ##### Input